 - Opening the file only in append mode: The flag a’ is used to open the file only in append mode.
 Consequently, it can only be appended and the previous data can’t be modified.

 - Making directories secured: The flag +i’ can be used for a directory(as shown below) to make the directory immutable.
 Also, the flag -R’ is used here, which makes the call recursive and all the subfiles and directories are made immutable as well.

-lsattr command is used to see the attributes of files in a directory.
+Note: lsattr command is used to see the attributes of files in a directory.
 Here, it should be noted that the e flag in the file is previously set and it means that the file is using extents for mapping blocks on the disk.
-The extents are filesystem dependant.
+The extents are filesystem dependent.
 They are seldom removable.